learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 ## Summary

-In this lesson, you looked at calculating covariance matrix for a given matrix.
+In this lesson, you looked at calculating the covariance matrix for a given matrix.
 You also looked at eigendecomposition and its implementation in Python.
-You can now go ahead and use these skills to apply principle component analysis for a multidimensional dataset using these skills.
+You can now go ahead and use these skills to apply principal component analysis for a multidimensional dataset using these skills.